-Wheat fields are firming up across Ohio and topdressing with nitrogen fertilizer will soon start.
-Given the current fertilizer prices more livestock producers may be considering applying liquid swine manure as a top-dress for wheat.
+With the month of March moving along, the topdressing of wheat fields with nitrogen fertilizer will soon start.
+Given the current fertilizer prices more livestock producers may be considering applying liquid swine manure as a top-dress for wheat

 The key to applying the correct amount of manure to fertilize wheat is to know the manure’s nitrogen content.
 Most manure tests reveal total nitrogen, ammonia nitrogen and organic nitrogen amounts.
 The ammonia nitrogen portion is readily available for plant growth.
 The organic nitrogen portion takes considerably longer to mineralize and generally will not be available when wheat uptakes the majority of its nitrogen before mid-June.